Danielle-Higgins/dog-selector/README.md

 ## Optimizations

 If/when I improve this project, I would like to find a better way of coming up with the characteristics.
 Maybe there's an characteristics API out there that I can use intead of hard coding a bunch of each characteristic.
+Also I would fix the typo where the dog's age could be zero.
 An optimization that I used was using the fisher-yates shuffle to shuffle an array.
 It uses less time versus other shuffle algorithms that are out there.

 ## Lessons Learned: